-In addition to scheduling meetings in Google Calendar, G Suite users in your organization can book resources that people share.
+In addition to scheduling meetings in Google Calendar, G Suite users in your organization can manage resources that people share.
 The most common example of a resource is a meeting room.
 Other examples include projectors, company fleet cars, guest offices, recreation equipment, or any other resource people might schedule a time to use.